Tested Vegan Royal Icing Recipe with Aquafaba

 Notes

-MY VEGAN ROYAL ICING IS NOT DRYING; WHAT HAPPENED? – I see this happen when too much food coloring is added.
-As with all royal icing recipes adding too much food coloring can result in excessive drying times.
+- My icing is not drying; what happened?
+I see this happen when too much food coloring is added.
+As with all royal icing recipes, adding too much food coloring can result in excessive drying times.
 Allow icing to dry overnight.

 PIN IT for later